octopize/avatar-python/doc/source/user_guide.rst

 Under normal circumstances, that should be sufficient.

-However, if your file is particularly big, or the server is under high load, the call might be interupted and you will be left with a nasty exception, similar to:
+However, if your file is particularly big, or the server is under high load, the call might be interrupted and you will be left with a nasty exception, similar to:

 -  ``stream timeout``